North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 - So far this season Florida International has two wins against the spread.

-- Florida International is 0-1 against the spread and 1-1 overall when the team puts up more than 30.0 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 30.0 points.

-- Florida International is 1-3 against the spread and 1-4 overall when the team amasses over 392.7 yards.
+- Florida International is 1-3 against the spread and 1-4 overall when the team piles up over 392.7 yards.

-- This season the Panthers have turned the ball over 17 times, three more than the Mean Green's takeaways (14).
+- The Panthers have turned the ball over 17 times this season, three more turnovers than the Mean Green have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.